rwolst/cpr_benchmarks/README.md

 ## Installation
 To do.
 Requires both installation of Python packages into virtual environment AND downloading of C libraries into `./libs`.

+The only currently used library is `libcsv` which can be downloaded in `./libs` with

+    git clone git@github.com:rgamble/libcsv.git
+    cd libcsv
+    autoreconf -f -i
+    ./configure
+    make

+There is no need to install.
+I am also not sure if `autoreconf` is always necessary, but I needed for my system.